Using a legacy PanelView Enhanced (PVe) terminal on Remote I/O (RIO) for the first time can be challenging due to the way the tags are addressed.

 One final note.
 Questions often arise as to what “data types” are available in the enhanced PanelView.
 To answer this, below I’ve pasted in a screen shot from the PanelBuilder 1400E software’s help file which explains each data type in detail:

 I hope this article explaining the PanelView Enhanced Remote I/O tag addresses was helpful.
-If you have any comments, questions, or corrections please don’t hesitate to share them with us by using the “leave a reply” form at the bottom of this page.
+If you have any comments, questions, or corrections please don’t hesitate to share them with us by using the “post a comment or question” form at the bottom of this page.